yohasebe/fastmail-plus/README.md

 ### Maximize Width

-When enabled, the width of the message/compose/note/settigs pane is maximized to the actual window width.
+When enabled, the message and notes panes are maximized to the actual window width, while the settings and composition panes are centered.
 This option is disabled by default.

 <img src='https://github.com/yohasebe/fastmail-plus/blob/main/images/max-width.png?raw=true?raw=true' width="700" />